evgenyneu/js-evaluator-for-android/README.md

 String jQuery = "/*! jQuery JavaScript Library v2.1.1 ...";
 jsEvaluator.evaluate(jQuery + "; $.isNumeric(123)", new JsCallback() { ...
 ```

+## Known limitations

+This library is suitable for evaluating only small amounts of JavaScript within hundreds of KB.
+[It has been reported](https://github.com/evgenyneu/js-evaluator-for-android/issues/24) that the library can not evaluate a megabyte of JavaScript.

 ## How it works